pastweb/tools/README.md

 ## Styles

-This library provide a micro, general styling system written and prodived in `scss` so to use it you need to install and configure [sass](https://www.npmjs.com/package/sass) for your build chain tool.
+This library provide a micro, general styling system written and prodived in `scss`.
+To be able to use it you need to install and configure [sass](https://www.npmjs.com/package/sass) for your build chain tool.
-As example you can check [here](https://vitejs.dev/config/shared-options.html#css-preprocessoroptions) from Vite or [here](https://webpack.js.org/loaders/sass-loader/) from webpack.
+You can check [here](https://vitejs.dev/config/shared-options.html#css-preprocessoroptions) for Vite or [here](https://webpack.js.org/loaders/sass-loader/) for webpack.
-The micro-style is composed from `variables`, `mixins` and `document` files, in order to use it you need to import them as you need.
+The micro-style is composed from `variables`, `mixins`, `document` and `layout` files, in order to use it you need to import them as you need.
 The best way to setup your progect is to create a main `scss` file and let it auto import from `sass`.

 ### `setup`